Ferretelic/GoogleMapsRecommender/README.md

 ### 8.1.
 Setup

 You can setup the environment as follows.
-As long as python version requirement is satisfied, you do not necessarily have to use `conda`.
+You do not necessarily have to use `conda` as long as the Python version requirement is met.

 ``` bash
 conda create -n recommendation python=3.12